 Wines and fresh produce

 Foodies and wine lovers won't be disappointed as a number of talented chefs have made the move to the area.
-Frock up or stick with country casual and book your spot at the Public Inn, hatted by the Good Food Guide.
-Savour some of the region's finest food coupled with exceptional local wines.
+Savour fresh regional produce coupled with exceptional local wines at Castlemaine's restaurants and cafes.
 Stock up on olive oil, cheeses, preserves and fresh apples and cider at farm gates and specialty provedores on your way through.

 Antiques and collectables